We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Advantages of Bot-Based Tools

 • Works without you being present.
-The bot can join a meeting you are not attending and record it for you.
+The bot can join a meeting you aren't attending and record it for you.

 • Works with any browser or desktop app.
-Since the bot joins independently, it does not matter how you join the meeting.
+Since the bot joins independently, it doesn't matter how you join the meeting.

 Disadvantages of Bot-Based Tools